-- 1. This one-time award recognizes excellence in Army writing among enlisted Soldiers with less than 24 months time in the public affairs career field.
-Only Public Affairs Soldiers in the rank of SGT(P) and below before December 31, 2023 are eligible for this award. - 2.
+- 1. This one-time award recognizes excellence in Army writing among enlisted Soldiers with less than 24 months' time in the public affairs career field.
+Only Public Affairs Soldiers in the rank of SGT(P) and below before December 31, 2024, are eligible for this award. - 2.
 This award is named in honor of SSG James P. Hunter, who died in 2010 as he covered a combat patrol while serving with the 502nd Infantry Regiment, 2nd Brigade Combat Team, 101st Airborne Division in Southern Afghanistan. - 3.
 In addition to all eligibility requirements in Section VIII, Soldiers must also provide documentation of a 12-mile foot march with a 35-pound dry weight ruck sack, completed in less than three hours.
 This documentation can be either a memorandum signed by a Command Sergeant Major, or a grading sheet or certificate showing the foot march was completed during an Expert Soldier Badge qualification event.
-The foot march must be completed during the 2023 calendar year. - 4.
+The foot march must be completed during the 2024 calendar year. - 4.
 Additional tactical readiness requirements: - a.
-Army Combat Fitness Test completed during 2023 calendar year. - b.
-Basic Rifle Qualification completed during 2023 calendar year. - c.
-Documentation of tactical readiness requirements can be submitted as either a properly-signed Army form, or a grading sheet from an Expert Soldier Badge competition or a similar brigade or division-level Best Soldier/NCO competition.

-5. Submit entry as a collection within the DVIDS Awards interface module.
-The collection must contain five products (refer to Appendix C for product descriptions):

-- a.
-One information story - b.
-Two feature stories - c.
-Two additional stories of the candidates choice, one of which may be a commentary or photojournalism product - 6.
-Submitted products must be from separate events. - 7.
+Army Combat Fitness Test completed during 2024 calendar year. - b.
+Basic Rifle Qualification completed during 2024 calendar year. - c.
+Documentation of tactical readiness requirements can be submitted as either a properly signed Army form, or a grading sheet from an Expert Soldier Badge competition or a similar brigade or division-level Best Soldier/NCO competition. - d.
+Send documentation as a single PDF file to KLW POC. - 5.
+Submit entry as a collection within the DVIDS Awards interface module. - 6.
+The collection must contain five products (refer to Appendix C for product descriptions): - a.
+One information story. - b.
+Two feature stories. - c.
+Two additional stories of the candidate's choice, one of which may be a commentary or photojournalism product. - d.
+Submitted products must be from separate events. - e.
 Upload each article as a separate story in DVIDS.
-Do not upload PDF files
+Do not upload PDF files.